 Safe Electric is responsible for the regulation of the activities of electrical contractors in the Republic of Ireland with respect to safety.
 Safe Electric holds a register of all Registered Electrical Contractors (RECs), and ensures through audits and inspections that RECs are operating to the relevant national standards and technical rules.
 Safe Electric carry out disciplinary actions where necessary, and ensures that any REC that appears on the register has the appropriate insurance cover in place.

-The Commission for Energy Regulation (CER) has appointed the Register of Electrical Contractors of Ireland (RECI) to operate the Safe Electric Scheme on behalf of the CER.
+The Commission for Regulation of Utilities (CRU) has appointed the Register of Electrical Contractors of Ireland (RECI) to operate the Safe Electric Scheme on behalf of the CRU.

 The responsibilities of Safe Electric with respect to safety are outlined in detail in the Criteria Document.

 The Criteria Document sets out the detailed rules, procedures and requirements in relation to the regulatory system for electrical safety.
-This document is published by the Commission for Energy Regulation (CER) and is particularly relevant to Registered Electrical Contractors (RECs) and Safe Electric.
+This document is published by the Commission for Regulation of Utilities (CRU) and is particularly relevant to Registered Electrical Contractors (RECs) and Safe Electric.
 RECs must agree to be bound to the Criteria Document in order to be registered.

-From time to time the CER may make changes to the Criteria Document.
+From time to time the CRU may make changes to the Criteria Document.

-RECI was appointed by the Commission for Energy Regulation (CER) as the Electrical Safety Supervisory Body (ESSB).
+RECI was appointed by the Commission for Regulation of Utilities (CRU) as the Electrical Safety Supervisory Body (ESSB).
 RECI will operate the Safe Electric Scheme on a not-for-profit basis for a seven year period 2016-2022.

-The ESSB is appointed by the Commission for Energy Regulation (CER) and it is responsible for running the Safe Electric Scheme.
-For the designation period 2016-2022, the CER has appointed RECI as the single ESSB.
+The ESSB is appointed by the Commission for Regulation of Utilities (CRU) and it is responsible for running the Safe Electric Scheme.
+For the designation period 2016-2022, the CRU has appointed RECI as the single ESSB.
 The principal functions of the ESSB include, without limitation, the registration of electrical contractors and, the inspection, auditing and monitoring of electrical contractors and their work and activities with respect to safety.

-The Commission for Energy Regulation (CER) was established in 1999 and it is Ireland’s independent energy and water regulator.
-Since then its powers and functions have expanded and it now has a wide range of economic, customer protection and safety responsibilities in energy.
-RECI operate the Safe Electric scheme on behalf of the CER.
-If you wish to find more information about the CER please click here to visit the CER website.
+The Commission for Energy Regulation (CER) has changed its name to the Commission for Regulation of Utilities (CRU) to reflect its broadened remit and mission to regulate water, energy and energy safety in the public interest.
+The CRU is Ireland’s independent energy and water regulator and has a wide range of economic, customer protection and safety responsibilities.
+RECI operate the Safe Electric scheme on behalf of the CRU.
+If you wish to find more information about the CRU please click here to visit the CRU website.

-The CER has statutory responsibility for the regulation of the activities of electrical contractors in the Republic of Ireland with respect to safety.
-The CER has appointed RECI (operating as Safe Electric) as the Electrical Safety Supervisory Body (ESSB) to act as the regulatory body for electrical contractors and to complete the day-to-day activities in this area.
-The CER remains responsible for policy decisions regarding electrical safety and the operation of the regulatory scheme.
+The CRU has statutory responsibility for the regulation of the activities of electrical contractors in the Republic of Ireland with respect to safety.
+The CRU has appointed RECI (operating as Safe Electric) as the Electrical Safety Supervisory Body (ESSB) to act as the regulatory body for electrical contractors and to complete the day-to-day activities in this area.
+The CRU remains responsible for policy decisions regarding electrical safety and the operation of the regulatory scheme.

 Registered Electrical Contractors (RECs) must adhere to the Safe Electric Rules of Registration with regard to matters such as training, competence, inspection & audit, test equipment, insurance and completion certificates.
 It is through this registration system that Safe Electric, can monitor and validate that the electrical works completed meet the required safety standards.